IRobot: Training data on Facebook

-When training data for the Roomba J7 vacuum robot ended up on Facebook, like a test person sitting on a toilet, testers were assuming that they did not expect to give up their privacy and such data leakage, while iRobot took the standpoint that such persons are paid and expect their data to be shared. iRobot sent 2 million images to Scale AI, an image annotation service provider, and mentioned it terminated its business relation with Scale AI.
+Images captured by development versions of the Roomba J7, including a photo of a woman sitting on a toilet, were posted to social media in 2020. iRobot had shared approximately 2 million images with Scale AI, a company that contracts gig workers to label data for machine learning.
+Workers in Venezuela posted at least 15 images to private Facebook and Discord groups, violating their non-disclosure agreements.
+Some testers said they felt misled, as they had not expected their images to be viewed by humans or shared with overseas contractors. iRobot terminated its relationship with Scale AI following the incident.

 Unregulated use of reserved frequency

 iRobot has been criticized for attempting unregulated use of 6240-6740 MHz band, and asking for an FCC exemption to do so.
 This band is for use for the lawn mowing robot without needing to use an electronic fence as a boundary marker, instead by using radio beacons.
 The band falls into a band reserved for radio astronomy use, thus interfering with radio telescope observations of methanol's 6.66852 GHz emissions.